ARMmbed/mbed-client/docs/Howto.md

 object_instance->set_operation(M2MBase::GET_PUT_POST_ALLOWED); // This defines the REST operations that can be performed on this object instance.
 ```

-###### Setting Observable Mode
+###### Setting the observable mode

 To set the Object Instance to be an observing resource:

 `virtual void set_observable(bool observable);`

 By default, all the created Object Instances are non-observable.
-You can set them to be observable or not observable using this API.
+You can set them to be observable or non-observable using this API.

 ```
 _object_instance->set_observable(true); // This defines that the Object Instance can be observed from server.